 The mystery plant is identified!

-I asked some of the gardeners in the neighborhood and looked in people's gardens to see if I could see any others-no luck.
-I looked in some nurseries-still no luck.
-I sent a photo to my old botany professor-she's not into "tropicals."
-Finally, I talked to Jack Scheper at Floridata.com and he said that it sounded like a Curcuma.
-He was right.
+I asked some of the gardeners in the neighborhood and looked in people's gardens to see if I could see any others.
+No luck.
+I looked in some nurseries.
+Still no luck.
+I sent a photo to my old botany professor.
+She's not into "tropicals."
+Finally, I talked to Jack Scheper at here at Floridata.com and he said that it sounded like a Curcuma.
+He was right!

 I researched the Internet and have decided that this is probably a Hidden Ginger Lily (Curcuma zedoaria).
 Turmeric (C. longa) is a related species.
 They're related to ginger.
 Most of these plants are native to Asia and have been used as medicinal herbs for various ailments for centuries.
 One herbal related that, "the effectiveness has yet to be determined."